Pedro Nuno Santos

-Pedro Nuno de Oliveira Santos (São João da Madeira, São João da Madeira, born April 13, 1977) is an economist, politician and Portuguese minister of the Socialist Party.
+Pedro Nuno de Oliveira Santos (born 13 April 1977) is a Portuguese economist and politician, who has served as the Secretary-General of the Socialist Party from January 2024 to May 2025.
+Santos previously held positions in the Portuguese Government under António Costa, first as Secretary of State for Parliamentary Affairs, from November 2015 to February 2019, and afterwards as Minister of Infrastructure and Housing, from February 2019 to December 2022.

-He has a degree in economics from ISEG-UTL.
+Santos has a degree in economics from ISEG-UTL.
+He was Secretary-General of the Socialist Youth from 2004 to 2008, and a member of the Assembly of the Republic in the 10th and 12th Legislatures.
+As Secretary of State for Parliamentary Affairs in the XXI Constitutional Government, he was responsible for coordinating the confidence and supply agreement with the Communist Party, the Left Bloc and "The Greens", a government solution that became colloquially known as the geringonça.

-He was secretary general of Socialist Youth, from 2004 to 2008.
-He was a member of the Assembly of the Republic in the 10th and 12th Legislatures.
-He was the Secretary of State for Parliamentary Affairs, from November 2015 to February 2019.
+In December 2023, Santos was elected to succeed António Costa as Secretary-General of the Socialist Party.
+He assumed office on 7 January 2024.

-In February 2019 he was appointed Minister of Infrastructure and Housing, a position he held in the XXII and XXIII Constitutional Governments.
+Under his leadership, the PS lost both the 2024 and 2025 legislative elections, suffering a steep decline in votes and seats in both, and Santos announced his resignation after the latter.

 Early life and career

-Santos is the son of Maria Augusta Leite de Oliveira Santos and Américo Augusto dos Santos, entrepreneur of the Tecmacal group, in the footwear and industrial equipment sector, from São João da Madeira, and for some time councilor for the PS in the Chamber Municipal of that city.
+Santos is the son of Maria Augusta Leite de Oliveira Santos and Américo Augusto dos Santos, entrepreneur of the Tecmacal group, in the footwear and industrial equipment industries, from São João da Madeira, and for some time councilor for the PS in the Municipal Chamber (Town Hall) of that city.

-In the associative field, he was President of the Student Association of the Dr. Serafim Leite Secondary School, in São João da Madeira, chairman of the Board of the General Meeting of Students (RGA) of the Superior Institute of Economics and Management of the Technical University of Lisbon and Member of the Directorate of the Student Association of the same, where he graduated in Economics.
+In the associative field, Pedro Nuno Santos was President of the Student Association of the Dr. Serafim Leite Secondary School, in São João da Madeira, chairman of the Board of the General Meeting of Students (RGA) of the Superior Institute of Economics and Management (ISEG) of the Technical University of Lisbon and Member of the Directorate of the Student Association of the same, where he graduated in Economics.